iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Sufficient Statistics.md

 **Observations**

-No dependence meaning that given the value of $\theta$, the probability aout random variable $T$, won't change, for every possible realizations from the distribution, and the value of $T$.
+No dependence meaning that given the value of $\theta$, the probability about random variable $T$, won't change, for every possible realizations from the distribution, and the value of $T$.

 #### **Thm | Sufficient Characterizations, Fisher Neyman Factorizations**
 > Suppose that i.i.d realizations $(x_1, \cdots, x_n)$ has a join pmf/pdf $f(x_, \cdots, x_n | \theta)$, for some parameter $\theta \in \Theta$.
 A statistics $T$ is sufficient for $\theta$ if and only if there exists $g: \mathbb R\times \Theta \mapsto \mathbb R$, and $h: \mathcal X\mapsto \mathbb R$  such that